yutaokkots/Design-Patterns/design-patterns/OOP02-structural-patterns/structural-patterns.md

 ## Adapter Pattern

-An Adapter (wrapper) allows incompatible interfaces to work together by providing a wrapper that converts the interface of a class into another interface that a client expects.
-It helps integrate existing systems and classes that otherwise couldn't collaborate.
+An [Adapter (wrapper)](./adapter.md) allows incompatible interfaces to work together by providing a wrapper that converts the interface of a class into another interface that a client expects.
+It helps integrate existing systems and classes that otherwise could not collaborate.

 ## Bridge Pattern